InfuseAI/primehub-site/docs/guide_manual/admin-instancetype.md

 ### Overcommitting (advanced feature)

 + `CPU Request` define how many CPU are requested to use by this Instance Type initially.
-Once it is enabled, Instances are guaranteed to get the amount of CPU they request.
+Once it is enabled, instances are guaranteed to get the amount of CPU they request.
 If `CPU Request` < `CPU Limit`, the system will try to overcommit CPU resources within the limit if more resources are available.

 + `Memory Request` define how many Memory are requested to use by this Instance Type initially.
-Once it is enabled, Instances are guaranteed to get the amount of Memory they request.
+Once it is enabled, instances are guaranteed to get the amount of Memory they request.
 If `Memory Request` < `Memory Limit`, the system will try to overcommit Memory resources within the limit if more resources are available.

 For details, please see [Quality of Service for Pods](admin-it-performance) and [Resource QoS](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/node/resource-qos.md#resource-quality-of-service-in-kubernetes).